 - In your Facebook Business manager account, click Business Settings.

 - Enter your Instagram username and password.

-- You don’t need to add ad accounts to complete this process.
+- You don’t need to add accounts to complete this process.
 Click Skip.

 - Click Done.

-After setting up your accounts, create a catalog in your Facebook Business Manager account with the following steps:
+After setting up your accounts, create a catalog in your Facebook Business Manager account:

 - Log into the Facebook Business Manager account.

-- Click the ☰ icon in the top-left corner.
+- Click the Business Manager in the top-left corner.

-- Select the business your catalog will belong to.
+- Under Who owns this catalog? choose the Facebook Page your catalog will belong to.